2018 Bulandshahr violence accused appointed BJP zonal president in Uttar Pradesh

 On December 3, 2018, inspector Subodh Kumar Singh and a 20-year-old student, Sumit, were killed when a mob attacked policemen after cattle carcasses were allegedly found in the fields in Mahaw village.

-Ahlawat, 38, had allegedly called up Yogesh Raj, who was then a Bajrang Dal convener and is also the the prime accused, to inform him about the alleged cow slaughter in the village.
+Ahlawat, 38, had allegedly called up Yogesh Raj, who was then a Bajrang Dal convener and is also the prime accused, to inform him about the alleged cow slaughter in the village.
 Following the call, a mob gathered at the spot and started agitating.

 The newly-appointed zonal president, however, has denied all charges and said he was falsely accused.